Army Applies Lung-on-a-Chip Technology to COVID-19 Research

+Aberdeen Proving Ground, MD -- Military units conduct reconnaissance missions to obtain information – by visual observation or other detection methods – about the activities and resources of an enemy.
+That is exactly what a team of researchers at the U.S. Army Combat Capabilities Development Command (CCDC) Chemical Biological Center is doing in the laboratory to better understand how a new kind of enemy, the novel coronavirus, attacks human lung cells.

+“The best way to fight the virus is to understand as much as possible about how it interacts with actual lungs cells,” said Tyler Goralski, Ph.D., a Chemical Biological Center research biologist.
+That requires Goralski and his team of researchers to observe those interactions as directly as possible, and they have come up with a way that is much like how ants can be observed in a glass-sided ant farm.
+It is the transparent Alveolus Lung-Chip, a new technology developed by Emulate, Inc., a Boston company that recreates true-to-life human biology systems in microenvironments for researchers.

-Researchers at U.S. Army Combat Capabilities Development Command Chemical Biological Center are taking the fight to COVID 19 by using innovative technologies.
-With U.S. Defense Threat Reduction Agency (DTRA) funding made available to it through the FY20 Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Center is using the Alveolus Lung Chip in research to to get a better understanding of how the disease impacts our lungs.
+Emulate has been working on microphysiological systems for research for almost a decade.
+This effort ran in parallel with CBC efforts over the same time period.
+Now, with U.S. Defense Threat Reduction Agency (DTRA) funding made available to it through the FY20 Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Center is taking the technical leap of using the Alveolus Lung Chip in its own research.
+“This project provides another expansion of capabilities at the Center, with 195more physiologically relevant human lung models,” said Kyle Glover, Ph.D., chief of the Center’s Molecular Toxicology Branch.

+The result is a dynamic lung tissue microenvironment inside a clear plastic container about the size of a computer thumb drive.
+It has a top layer of lung tissue that recreates air moving along it, and a bottom layer that mimics blood flow delivering micronutrients inside the tissue.
+The cassette’s flexible plastic walls mimic the breathing process in lung cells to make the microenvironment as realistic as possible.

+With the microenvironment set up, the stage was set to introduce the SARS-CoV-2 virus and watch exactly what it does to these lung tissues in real time.

 |Date Taken: